services overview

 Previously, if you were nearsighted and wanted to see clearly during the day, your options were glasses, contacts, or laser surgery.
 CRT offers a non-surgical solution.
 No more worry about broken frames or torn contact lenses.
 Additionally, while LASIK is usually recommended only for those over 18 years of age, CRT is ideal for our younger patients who are active in sports and do not like the hassle of glasses or contacts.

-For more information on Corneal Refractive Therapy, call today to schedule your FREE CRT consultation or visit Paragon at www.paragoncrt.com.
+For more information on Corneal Refractive Therapy, email or call us today to schedule your FREE CRT consultation or visit Paragon at www.paragoncrt.com.

 optomap retinal exam